OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-108.md

 ## Psalm 108:2

 > Awake, harp and lyre;
-> I will awaken the dawn!
+> I will herald the dawn!

 ## Psalm 108:3

-> I will give thanks to You, Lord, among the peoples,
+> I will offer my thanks to You, Lord, among the peoples,
 > And I will sing praises to You among the nations.

 ## Psalm 108:4

-> For Your mercy is great above the heavens,
+> For Your mercy is vast above the heavens,
-> And Your truth reaches to the skies.
+> And Your truth extends to the skies.

 ## Psalm 108:5

-> Be exalted above the heavens, God,
+> Be exalted high above the heavens, God,
-> And may Your glory be above all the earth.
+> And may Your glory be over all the earth.

 ---

 ## Psalm 108:6

-> So that Your beloved may be rescued,
+> So that Your beloved may be delivered,
-> Save with Your right hand, and answer me!
+> Save with Your right hand, and respond to me!

 ## Psalm 108:7